aryn-ai/sycamore/docs/source/data_ingestion_and_preparation/connectors/duckdb.md

 ## Reading from DuckDB

-Reading from the DuckDB takes in only the `db_url` and `table_name` arguments, with the same specification and defaults as before.
-To read from a DuckDB database into a Sycamore DocSet, use the following code:
+Reading from the DuckDB takes in only the `db_url` and `table_name` arguments, with the same specification and defaults as above.
+To read from a DuckDB table into a Sycamore DocSet, use the following code:

 ```
 ctx = sycamore.init()